ac08/andrewcircelli/content/blog/using-mongoose-discriminators/index.md

 })
 ```

-In this example, we have two models: MusicEvent and SportingEvent and if we run this, we will end up with two collections in MongoDB.`
+In this example, we have two models: MusicEvent and SportingEvent and if we run this, we will end up with two collections in MongoDB.

 ## Discriminator Keys

 Discriminators in Mongoose allows us to specify one property (key) in a document that we'll use to discriminate between different types of entities, and allow us to store different types of entities in the same collection.

-> The way mongoose tells the difference between the different discriminator models is by the 'discriminator key'.
+> The way mongoose tells the difference between the different discriminator models is by the _discriminator key_.

 ## My Take